Which questions should you ask in a labour expert assessment?

 • When is a trial placement (werkervaringsplek) in spoor 2 useful to test suitability?

-Questions about reporting, documentation, and what to do if you doubt the outcome
+Questions about reporting, the file and doubting the outcome

 “Vragen arbeidsdeskundig onderzoek” should also cover the report itself: what will be written down and how is your input used?
 You do not need to agree with every wording, but factual accuracy matters.
 Ask how sources are used: interview, medical information via the occupational physician, job descriptions, and observations.